anemele/pyenv/README.md

 # Rust-implemented Virtual enVironment manager

-Based on Python virtualenv
+Based on Python third-party library `virtualenv`

-> (update)
-> To use multiple versions Python to create envs,
-> this update uses Windows pylauncher `py.exe`,
-> which is not compatible on other platforms.

 ## Usage

 Prerequisites

+1. Pre-install some version of Python, and install `virtualenv` with executable in PATH.
-1. Set the environment variable `PYTHON_VENV_PATH` to where locates the envs.
+2. Set the environment variable `PYTHON_VENV_PATH` to where you want to place the envs, and make sure it exists.
-2. Make sure where `py.exe` exists is in the PATH and `virtualenv` is already installed.

 Then